Sharing is caring!

 Put a Space Heater in the Basement

 Even though there is a circulation vent in the stairs that allows indoor air to circulate down to the utility “basement” I always keep a small space heater under there to keep the utility area warm on the coldest nights.
-I only use it if there is a threat of freezing pipes, but it does really well to keep things warm down there.
+There is a good bit of plumbing under there as well as the water pump, RV furnace, and loads of electrics.

 Position Your Camper to Increased Warmth